opendocsg/slw-judgments-backfill/2014_SGHC_191/report.md

 **What was the meaning of the statements?**

 35     Whether a statement is defamatory depends on its natural and ordinary meaning assessed objectively.
 For this, reference is usually made to the ordinary, reasonable and reasonably interested person.
-In this regard, the Court of Appeal decision in _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie and another appeal_ [2012] 1 SLR 506 (“ _Bernard Chan_ ”) is instructive as it also dealt with the scenario whereby statements were distributed to members of an association.
+In this regard, the Court of Appeal decision in _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie and another appeal_ <span class="citation">[2012] 1 SLR 506</span> (“ _Bernard Chan_ ”) is instructive as it also dealt with the scenario whereby statements were distributed to members of an association.
 The Court of Appeal held at [19] and [26] that:

  19 ... the class of reader is relevant in determining the scope of possible meanings the publication may bear...
 For example, in Rees v Law Society Gazette (2003)...Gray J noted that a solicitor reading the UK's Law Society Gazette is less prone to "loose thinking" than the average ordinary reader.
 In the context of the present case where the statements were contained in the minutes of the Club's MC meetings and which were published principally to Club members, the "ordinary reasonable person" would be, as the Judge had held at [29] of the Judgment, the ordinary reasonable and interested Club member possessing general knowledge of the affairs of the Club.
 It should be noted that this view is not contested by the Defendant in this appeal.